sneas/lifehacks/README.md

-# A list of simple lifehacks to help being happier in the moment
+# A list of simple lifehacks helping me to be happier in the moment

 ## General
 * Breath in, breath out